 You can certainly practice on ice and snow and learn a few things about traction loss.
 But what you don't know can put you in harm's way very quickly.
 For example: not knowing that a front wheel skid reacted upon in the wrong way can turn violently into a rear wheel skid with catastrophic results.

-Front wheel skids are nearly impossible to set up reliably and definitely not safe without use of a SKIDCAR.
+Front wheel skids are nearly impossible to set up reliably and definitely not safe without use of a SKIDCAR on dry or wet pavement.
 The speed needed to make the front wheels skid are far too high even if using a massive area like the Sullivan arena (the largest open parking lot in Anchorage).
 The space requirements for a safe runout are not practical.
 Just ask any experienced EVOC police trainer who has SKIDCAR experience.
 The SKIDCAR allows us to accomplish the front wheel skid EVERY TIME at less than 25 mph and in a space the size of a few tennis courts!

 We don't theorize and you don't have to guess at what really works.
 You will be able to practice what works and what doesn't work first hand, while driving naturally.